 Pierce County P2P Helping Parent Volunteer Training 2025-2026

-WHO WE ARE & WHAT WE DO: Pierce County Parent to Parent partners with The ARC of Washington and Pierce County community connections to provide support, information, and education for parents of children with disabilities and special healthcare needs.
+At Pierce County Parent to Parent (P2P), we are parents walking alongside parents.
+We partner with The Arc of Washington and Pierce County Community Connections to offer understanding, encouragement, information, and education to families raising children with disabilities or special health care needs.

 WHAT WILL I LEARN?